jeveleth/dolley-madison/README.md

-Here's a little repo to allow you to fork all U.S. government repos, on the off-chance the originals disappear in the next few years.
+Here's a little repo to allow you to fork all U.S. government repos, just in case the originals disappear in the next few years.
 If you have a git username and ouath key, you can fork the repos yourself.

 To fork all of the repos: